Where’s the snow? Eastern U.S. left wondering as midwinter approaches.

 - D.C.: 0.0 inches to date (1.8 inches)

 Boston’s 0.4 inches ranks in the top 10 least snowy starts to the winter.
-Per meteorologist Eric Fisher, the slow-starting seasons ended with below average snow totals.
+Per meteorologist Eric Fisher, those slow-starting seasons ended with below-average snow totals.
 In short, the beginning of this season does not bode well if history is an indicator.

 In Washington, the 0.0 inches tally will last at least through the end of December.
 When that happens, it will be one of only three years on record to not have had any snowflakes going into January.
 The latest first snowflakes for the city happened on Jan.
 12, 2016.
 (Snow lovers may recall that a historic snowstorm happened shortly thereafter.)